psykafrica/.github/profile/README.md

 1. Educators are not trained to deal with individuals with mental health
 1. Educators are exhausted and giving up on trying to support students

-**Why are student facing?**
+**Why are students facing these problems?**

-1. Pressure of submitting assignments
+1. Pressure to perform
-1. Wickness of the lecturers
+1. Tough learning environment
 1. Sleep deprevation
 1. Stress
 1. PTSD